oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-dynamics-365-crm-competitors/rule.md

 ---

-These are the other major CRM engines that compete with Microsoft Dynamics 365:
+​​These are the other major​ CRM engines that compete with Microsoft Dynamics 365:

-- Salesforce CRM
+- ​Salesforce CRM​
 - Base CRM
 - Insightly CRM
 - Zoho CRM